 Specializations: Programs of Study

-The Law School provides five programs of study for students who wish to concentrate on particular legal fields and problems.
+The Law School provides six programs of study for students who wish to concentrate on particular legal fields and problems.
 These programs enable students to study established and emerging areas of law in light of modern challenges and developments.
 The following brief descriptions of these special programs are followed by links to more information.
 See also Choosing Your Curriculum at Notre Dame Law School, prepared by the faculty.